traci12/Travel-Guide-Japan/README.md

 Travel Guide Japan showcases the following features:

--Simple and clean front page to select a destination.
+- Simple and clean front page to select a destination.
--Realtime weather information.
+- Realtime weather information.
--3-hour weather forecast.
+- 3-hour weather forecast.
--Top 50 places to visit.
+- Top 50 places to visit.
--Search a place of your choice.
+- Search a place of your choice.
--External map locator using Google Map.
+- External map locator using Google Map.

 ## Installation